PanosEconomou/notes/Categories/Categories.md

 There is a lot more of these but let's stop here for now.
 If we need a particular category then we will pick one.

-**<u>Notation:</u>** One might often require the phrase *"the set of objects is any small __"*  a *small* structure often implies the existance of a larger set $U$ called the universe, and any element of it is called small.
+**<u>Notation:</u>** One might often require the phrase *"the set of objects is any small __"*  a *small* structure often implies the existence of a larger set $U$ called the universe, and any element of it is called small.
 So a category where the objects are small whatever, is the category where the set of objects is U, even if that is not directly specified.
 This is done to avoid the self referencing paradox.

-# Functors
+## Functors

 Let's start getting crazy.
 We had arrows (or morphisms) inside a category, what if someone wants to describe an "arrow" between categories?
 That is a functor.

-## Definition

-The definition is quite simple and we can state it below.

 **<u>Definition:</u>** Given categories $A,B$, a **functor** $F:A\to B$ consists of two functions